ocoanet/ProtoUntyped/README.md

 # ProtoUntyped

-Did you ever wanted to perfectly decode unknown [protocol buffer](https://developers.google.com/protocol-buffers) encoded data when you do not have access to the message defintions?
+Did you ever want to perfectly decode unknown [protocol buffer](https://developers.google.com/protocol-buffers) encoded data when you do not have access to the message defintions?
 Well you can't.
 But at least, with this library, you can try.

 ## Overview